The university application process is a major milestone for high school students.

 Murdoch has a diverse range of study areas to suit the interests and talents of your teen.
 These broad areas each have multiple degrees, so explore our study areas below to find out more:

 - Creative Arts and Communication

 - Law and Criminology

 What if my child can’t decide between two courses?

 There’s no need to stress about choosing one area of study.
 It’s possible to personalise courses at Murdoch to enhance both your child’s learning experience and their future employment options.
 There are two ways to do this.

-- Double major allows your child to complete two majors under one degree, usually in the same time frame as if they were taking a single degree.
+- A double major allows your teen to complete two majors under one degree, usually in the same time frame as if they were taking a single degree.
 At graduation, they’ll receive one bachelor’s degree with recognition of both majors.
-To apply for a double major or minor, your child has to be offered a place at Murdoch for a single major.
+To apply for a double major, your teen has to be offered a place at Murdoch for a single major.
 Once they’ve accepted their offer, they can apply to add a second major, co-major or minors to their course.
-There are some restricted majors due to class quotas so if your child is interested in one of these courses, make sure it’s put down as a first preference in the uni admission process.
+There are some restricted majors due to class quotas so if your teen is interested in one of these courses, make sure it’s put down as the first or only preference in the uni admission process.

 - Combined degrees provide the ability to study and complete the requirements for two different degrees at the same time.
 This usually takes a year or two longer than a single degree or double major but it’s faster than undertaking two degrees, one after the other.

 What if my child does not meet university entry requirements?